OGWaveRider/DJS-Basics/README.md

 If you need to know more about the functions in Discord JS go to the offical Discord JS Website https://discord.js.org/#/docs/discord.js/main/general/welcome

+DJS also has a discord check it out https://discord.gg/djs

 <details><summary>Registering Slash Commands</summary>
 <p>